CIT28/files/w9/ps2p1.md

     - 10 points
 5. Did you include all the required content in the README.md file
     - 25 points
-6. Create an ERD image file from the output of your .schema, this will be covered in attendance and link it from your README.md file
+6. Correctly created and upload the ERD image file into your README.md file
     - 10 points
 7. After submitting your work, watch the solution video and then make any changes needed and update your README.md with a new sub heading My Grade and then based on the work you completed and how it compared to mine give you self a grade.
-If you feel you solution was better or how your approach was different you can discuss that in this part of your work.
-The more justifiy your grade the more likely I would agree
+    - If you feel you solution was better or how your approach was different you can discuss that in this part of your work.
+The more justifiy your grade the more likely I would agree.
+No need to update your ERD, but you are welcome to do so if you want.
     - 10 points
         - **COMMIT MESSAGE - "my grade"**
         - ADDED AFTER SOLUTION VIDEO - Then resubmit your commit history again for this assignment, you will have 2 submission for this item.